bkcastro/sketch-cli/README.md

 [sketchbook_demo_2.webm](https://github.com/user-attachments/assets/ce05dadb-9a61-4e3d-9f10-44bcfe700138)

-Sketches can be viewed by running the command `sketch serve` in the root directory of a valid sketchbook.
+Sketches can be viewed by running the command `sketch serve`.

-Sketch has a built-in custom file server.
-This tool comes in handy when trying to come up with new ideas.
+Tip: This tool comes in handy when trying to come up with new ideas.
 To obtain a holistic view, open up different sketches and move them around the computer screen.
 Then sit back and channel the creative forces.

 There are two modes available.